KNOW YOUR FOODS

 * This is a companion article to the article entitled Food For Daily Use.

-All vegetables need to be cooked until they are soft!
-Some people cook them only until they are crunchy, but this is a mistake!
+Cooking.
+All vegetables need to be cooked until they are soft.
+They should retain some color and should not look raggedy.
+Some people cook them only until they are crunchy or al dente, but this is a mistake!
 The body cannot absorb enough vital minerals from them when they are just stir-fried, or just roasted until they are crunchy.

-Pressure-cooking is the best method of cooking vegetables and only takes about 3 to 4 minutes once the pressure cooker reaches its full pressure.
+Pressure-cooking is the best method of cooking vegetables and only takes about 3 minutes or a bit more once the pressure cooker reaches its full pressure.
+For more details, read Pressure Cooking.

 To stir-fry vegetables, you can use a little oil, but not olive oil, which is best not heated.
 However, you must then add water to the skillet or wok, cover it and let them steam for about another 15 minutes, at least, so they become soft.